Marcdh3/Dep-Finder/README.md

 ```
 python tests/main.py
 ```
-1 test should run without any errors.
+2 tests should run without any errors.
 ## Usage
 The depfinder utility can be executed from the command line to find all of the dependencies of a package, and print to stdout all of the necessary packages in a format suitable to generate a requirement.txt file.
 ### Example